-Type of Incident Number of Incidents Reported Incident Reported to have Occurred in 2021 Respondent Identified as Connected to UConn Confidential or Anonymous Reports
+Type of Incident Number of Incidents Incident Reported to Respondent Confidential or

+Reported have Occurred in Identified as Anonymous Reports

+2022 Connected to UConn

-Sexual Assault 87 62 32 8
+Sexual Assault 144 74 49 13

-Stalking 16 15 6 1
+Stalking 34 30 17 1

-IPV 81 55 21 3
+IPV 59 36 12 0

-Regarding the number of incidents reported, 55 of the total 87 sexual assault matters, 10 of the total 16 stalking matters, and 60 of the total 81 intimate partner violence incidents disclosed to UConn were either not connected to UConn (i.e. incidents from childhood and high school); did not involve a UConn-affiliated respondent (i.e. the accused individual was not enrolled in classes or employed at UConn); or were disclosures and reports where the respondent remained unknown to the institution (i.e. the victim chose not to disclose the identity of the accused individual).
+Regarding the number of incidents reported, 95 of the total 144 sexual assault matters, 17 of the total 34 stalking matters, and 47 of the total 59 intimate partner violence incidents disclosed to UConn were either not connected to UConn (i.e. incidents from childhood and high school); did not involve a UConn-affiliated respondent (i.e. the accused individual was not enrolled in classes or employed at UConn); or were disclosures and reports where the respondent remained unknown to the institution (i.e. the victim chose not to disclose the identity of the accused individual).
 Upon receipt of reports like these, which would not be subject to the investigation/disciplinary processes identified above, UConn takes steps to connect impacted parties with appropriate resources for support and assistance.

-Of the cases with a respondent identified as connected to UConn, UConn conducted 10 investigations into reports of sexual assault, 1 investigation into stalking, and 3 investigations into a report of intimate partner violence.
+Of the cases with a respondent identified as connected to UConn, UConn conducted seven investigations into reports of sexual assault, one investigation into stalking, and one investigation into intimate partner violence.
+These matters represent the totality of reports subject to the investigation/disciplinary processes where the complaining party sought an investigation.
 The outcomes of those investigations are presented in the table below.